annie-kayal/project-4/README.md

     ```
 - Finally our BookedClass table consisted of a name, gym, activity_type, instructor, description, time_of_class, date booked and user.

 - The bookedClass model has a one to many relationship with our custom user model, from the JWT Auth App.
 This shows that each user can have many booked classes.
-These booked classes will then be displayed in the users profile, in the front end.
+These booked classes can then be displayed in the users profile in the front-end.

 ### 2. JWT_AUTH

-As part of Django’s default authentication, a default user is already available for use.
-However, this default model has attributes which accepts only a small number of fields and only one of which is required as true.
-For this reason, we decided to extend the original model:
+As part of Django’s default authentication, a user is already available for use.
+However, the model has attributes which accepts only a small number of fields and only one of which is required as true.
+For this reason, we chose to extend the original model:

 1.
       ```js